umutozge/smallworld/README.md

 ```bash
 git pull origin master
 ```
 when in somewhere in the `smallworld` folder.
 Your local project files will NOT be overwritten or get lost.
-Re-run the install script.
+Re-run the install script for changes to take effect.

 </details>